 Generally, people use citrine to manifest financial prosperity.
 When working with the chakras, citrine is great for waking up your solar plexus and encouraging you to channel confidence and willpower.

 While it’s easily breakable, moonstone is a popular choice in jewelry.
-Moonstone is a symbol for abundance, fertility, love, and renewal, and it has also been used across many cultures for centuries.
+Moonstone is a symbol of abundance, fertility, love, and renewal, and it has also been used across many cultures for centuries.

 Those who use moonstone in their daily life use it to promote purification, self-development, spiritualization, and energization.
 This stone supports inner strength, restores balance, promotes fertility and new beginnings, and removes feelings of stress and selfishness.

 In the Hindu faith, moonstone is said to have originated from moonbeams.
-Other cultures and religions have used moonstone in their prayers, rituals, and daily life for centuries.
+Other cultures and religions have used moonstones in their prayers, rituals, and daily life for centuries.

 Many people use alexandrite when working with their crown chakra as it grants you healing energy for the universe.